Kansas solar rebates and incentives: 2026 guide

 A few nuances to keep in mind about net metering in Kansas:

-• All utilities offer a different type of solar buyback policy.
+All utilities offer some type of solar buyback policy.
 While small utility companies aren’t required to offer net metering, they are required to offer a “parallel generation” program—or what we typically call net billing.
-If you're an IOU customer, you can choose this over net metering, but we don't recommend it.
-The utility company won’t bank your energy credits (in kWh), but they do still pay you a bill credit (in dollars) for all the solar power that you send to the grid.
-As far as net billing programs go, the terms are pretty good: For every kWh you export, they’ll pay you 1.5 times the avoided cost rate (what your utility pays for electricity).
+If you're an IOU customer, you can choose this over net metering, but we don't recommend it since you'll usually save more with net metering compared to net billing.
+With net billing, your utility company doesn't bank your energy credits (in kWh); instead, they pay you a bill credit (in dollars) for all the solar power you send to the grid.
+As far as net billing programs go, the terms in Kansas are pretty good, though: For every kWh you export, they’ll pay you 1.5 times the avoided cost rate (which is what your utility company pays for electricity).

-Since Kansas has such a solid net metering policy, there’s not a strong financial case for owning a solar battery—but you can still use one for backup power, like a cleaner version of a gas generator that increases your energy independence.
+Since Kansas has such a solid net metering policy, there’s not a strong financial case for owning a solar battery, but you can still use one as a source of backup power—it's like a cleaner version of a gas generator that increases your energy independence.

 Helping customers make informed decisions since 2009.